 Results.
 Longer duration/frequent victimization, more than one type of victimization, recent victimization, low self-efficacy beliefs and available sources of emotional support were related to co-occurring internalizing and externalizing disorders.
 Victimization by a trusted person, however, was only related to internalizing disorders.

 Conclusion.
 The findings show that some indicators of severe victimization experiences, psychological and social resources are shared risk factors for internalizing, for externalizing, and for co-occurring internalizing and externalizing problems, thus providing support for the common factors model of co-morbidity.
 These findings suggest that practitioners in substance abuse treatment must thoroughly assess for severe victimization experiences among adolescents presenting with co-occurring mental health issues.
 Treatment planning and interventions may focus on helping adolescents cope effectively with their victimization experiences and addressing their MH needs.
 Particular emphasis may be placed on enhancing self-efficacy and social skills, so that adolescents may benefit from their available sources of support.

 Adolescents, Co-occurring Disorders, Externalizing, Internalizing, Severity of Victimization, Substance Use

 viii, 173 pages

 Includes bibliographical references (pages 152-173).

 Copyright 2011 Bushra Sabri

 Sabri, Bushra.
-"Victimization and co-occurring disorders among adolescents." doctoral dissertation, University of Iowa, 2011.
+"Victimization and co-occurring disorders among adolescents."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.